 “That leads directly to my next question.
 How were you able to rationalize the fact that Ron is gay with your own upbringings?”

 Norm answered first.
-“When I grew up I had a cousin my age who was what we’d call gay but what was at that time called queer.
+“When I grew up I had a cousin my age who was what we’d call gay now but what was at that time called queer.
 He was a great kid, and because we lived a few blocks apart he and I became best friends, much like Ron and Jason.
 Unfortunately, his folks had problems accepting that they had a queer son.
 My folks told me that he was my cousin and it shouldn’t make any difference whether he was normal or queer.
 Remember, back then if you weren’t queer you were normal; the term ‘straight’ wasn't in common use, and being queer wasn’t considered normal.
 Anyway, my folks helped my cousin’s folks so they were finally able to accept him for the wonderful kid that he was.
-He’s still my best friend, and he and his partner, their two adopted sons, and both sets of their parents come to Thanksgiving dinner at our home each year.
-Knowing him when we were kids was a big help for me when Ron told us he was gay.”
+He’s still my best friend, and he and his partner their two sons join our family at Thanksgiving dinner at our home each year.

 “My next question is perhaps more personal.
 Are Jason and Ron boyfriends?
-And by that I don’t mean just best friends, but being boyfriends in the same sense as a boy and girl who are going steady.”
+And by that I don’t mean just best friends, but being boyfriends in the same sense as a boy and girl who are going steady and might — or might not — be having sex.”

 “Yes,” Tammy replied, “Jason and Ron are boyfriends.
 I told Betty they are best friends, which they are.
 But you asked me the question directly and I answered truthfully.
 However, I’m a little concerned about Betty’s reaction when she learns that they are boyfriends.
 And she will eventually learn.”